CFBCWorks/Independence40SKN/_items/SKN_IN20.md

 format: photo

-title: The Christena: A Story of Tragedy and Survival
+title: The Christena:A Story of Tragedy and Survival

 shortdesc: “This is the fourth and last book in my Christena series.”